 - 1 teaspoon vanilla

-- ⅓ cup toasted pecans, chopped
+- ½ cup toasted pecans chopped

-- ⅔ cup sugar
+- ¾ cup sugar divided

-- ¾ cup whole wheat flour
+- ¾ cup flour

-- ½ cup butter, chilled and cubed
+- ½ cup butter chilled and cubed

-- Place 1/2 cup sugar and 2 tablespoons water in a small, heavy duty saucepan and cook over low-medium heat for 5-10 minutes until the sugar starts to dissolve.
-Turn up the heat and bring to a boil, then cook for 5-10 minutes, swirling not string until the mixture starts to turn a LIGHT golden brown.
+- Place 1/2 cup sugar and 2 tablespoons water in a small saucepan and cook over low-medium heat until the sugar starts to dissolve, then turn up the heat and bring to a boil, swirling not stirring until the mixture starts to turn a LIGHT golden brown.
 Watch very carefully and don’t let it burn.
-Remove from heat and add pecans.
-Swirl to coat the pecans and pour it onto prepared sheet.
+Remove from heat and immediately add pecans swirl to coat and pour onto the prepared parchment.
 Spread out evenly.
 Place in freezer and chill for 10 minutes.

-- Berries: Preheat oven to 425º.
+- BERRIES: Preheat oven to 425º.